navneeeth/hyperparameter-optimization-for-resnets-for-cifar-10/README.md

 called ResNets (Residual Neural Networks).
 We present one of such ResNet models with optimal accuracy on a standard CIFAR-10 dataset under a constraint on parameter count while presenting milestones in augmenting the approach & describing behaviours in model performance.
-Acquired an accuracy of 95% by using different data augmentation techniques and different optimizers while designing the ResNet architecture
+Acquired a test accuracy of 95% by using different data augmentation techniques and different optimizers while designing the ResNet architecture.

 ## Python Libraries Requirements